conan-io/docs/reference/extensions/command_wrapper.rst

     def cmd_wrapper(cmd, **kwargs):
         return 'echo "{}"'.format(cmd)

-Would just intercept the commands and display them to terminal, which means that all commmands in all recipes ``self.run()`` will not execute, but just be echoed.
+Would just intercept the commands and display them to terminal, which means that all commands in all recipes ``self.run()`` will not execute, but just be echoed.

 The ``**kwargs`` is a mandatory generic argument to be robust against future changes and injection